mintybayleaf/libmint/README.md

 You can use the library by now using the libmint and the header path `<mint/filename.h>` where `filename` is the same as the specific header file.

+NOTE: You dont need to do MINT_FILENAME_IMPLEMENTATION because the static lib already does it for you (:

 ```bash
 gcc -c myproject.c -o myproject -lmint